TDIU and Permanent and Total Disability Requirements

-Fortunately, there are options for some veterans to be considered totally and permanently disabled, and for that rating to be protected from future decreases.
+Fortunately, there are options for some veterans to be considered totally and permanently disabled and for that rating to be protected from future decreases.

 What Is TDIU?

-How Do I Receive TDIU?
+How Do I Make A TDIU Claim?

 To receive TDIU benefits, the veteran must apply for disability compensation and fill out two additional forms:

-You have to provide medical evidence in support of your disability benefits application.
-That evidence may include doctor’s notes, medical test results, and other documentation.
+Medical evidence is particularly crucial.
+A VA disability lawyer can help identify and gather evidence that can help support your disability benefits application.
 The VA will also review your work and educational background.
 This evidence is used to determine whether you are able to hold down any sort of gainful employment.

 Is TDIU Permanent?

-TDIU can be, but is not necessarily, permanent.
+TDIU can be permanent, but this is not always the case.
 If the VA decides your TDIU benefits will be permanent, this will be indicated in your rating decision.
-It may be done in one of several ways:

-• The form may state “no further exams are scheduled”
+- The form may state, “No further exams are scheduled.”

-• The letter may indicate you are eligible for Chapter 35 DEA or CHAMPVA benefits
+- The letter may indicate you are eligible for Chapter 35 DEA or CHAMPVA benefits.

 Can The VA Reduce Or Terminate My TDIU Benefits?